Ohio Valley Conference Men's Basketball Player of the Year

 The Ohio Valley Conference Men's Basketball Player of the Year is an annual award given to the Ohio Valley Conference's (OVC) most outstanding player.
 The award was first given following the 1962–63 season.

 Fifteen players in OVC history have claimed more than one player of the year award, the most recent of whom was Terry Taylor in 2020 and 2021.
 Among the repeat winners, only one—Clem Haskins of Western Kentucky—has been a three-time player of the year.
 Haskins achieved the feat from 1965 through 1967.

 Both of the schools with the most awards left the OVC in 2022.
 Murray State, which has dominated the award's selection, with its players having received the award 21 times (which at the Racers' departure was equal to the total of the next three programs on the list), joined the Missouri Valley Conference.
 Second-place Austin Peay, with eight awards, joined the Atlantic Sun Conference.
 Among schools remaining in the OVC after 2022, Morehead State has the most awards with eight.
-Five current OVC members have yet to produce a winner, but three (Lindenwood, Little Rock, Southern Indiana) played their first OVC seasons in 2022–23 and Western Illinois played its first OVC season in 2023–24.
-Among former members, the only one that was a member during the award's existence that did not have a winner is East Tennessee State.
+Among schools that will be OVC members in the upcoming 2026–27 season, three have yet to produce a winner, but all joined the OVC in the 2020s, with Lindenwood and Southern Indiana playing their first OVC seasons in 2022–23 and Western Illinois playing its first OVC season in 2023–24.
+Among former members, the only ones that were members during the award's existence that did not have a winner are East Tennessee State and Little Rock.
 (Note: Three charter OVC members left before the award was established: Louisville after the league's first season in 1949, and Evansville and Marshall in 1952.)

 Three ties have occurred for player of the year: 1976, 1983 and 2013.
 No OVC Men's Basketball Player of the Year has ever been selected as any national player of the year.